Benders Decomposition for Bi-objective Linear Programs: Introduction

-Scalarization-based methods that use column generation for bi-objective or multi-objective problems are covered first.
+Scalarisation-based methods that use column generation for bi-objective or multi-objective problems are covered first.
 Several authors solve a sequence of one or more problems having a weighted-sum objective with a column generation approach: \citet{SU13} (radiotherapy treatment planning), \citet{franco2016} (inventory routing), and \citet{GJN18} (vehicle routing).
-An $\varepsilon$-constraint scalarization is applied in combination with column generation by the following authors: \citet{ET07} (integer programs), \citet{TERZ11} (airline crew scheduling), \citet{SAJ13} (vehicle routing), \citet{AJS18} (combinatorial problems) and \citet{glize2020} (multi-vehicle covering tour).
+An $\varepsilon$-constraint scalarisation is applied in combination with column generation by the following authors: \citet{ET07} (integer programs), \citet{TERZ11} (airline crew scheduling), \citet{SAJ13} (vehicle routing), \citet{AJS18} (combinatorial problems) and \citet{glize2020} (multi-vehicle covering tour).

-Other scalarization-based methods use Benders decomposition to solve bi-objective or multi-objective problems.
-Weighted-sum scalarization is applied, and the resulting problems are solved with Benders decomposition in \citet{mardan} (supply chain network design) and \citet{PTG20} (stochastic facility location).
-In the context of bi-objective multi-stage stochastic programming, \citet{dowson2022} describe a bi-objective Benders decomposition approach that iteratively solves weighted-sum, single objective Benders problems, where the weighting is heuristically calculated based on the steps of the parametric simplex algorithm that is repeatedly applied until no new non-dominated points are identified.
-Benders decomposition is used to solve $\varepsilon$-constraint problems in: \citet{KA93} (electrical power distribution), \citet{attari2018} (stochastic optimization model for blood collection and testing), and \citet{momeni2022} (coordinating trucks and drones to monitor forests for bushfires).
+Other scalarisation-based methods use Benders decomposition to solve bi-objective or multi-objective problems.
+Weighted-sum scalarisation is applied, and the resulting problems are solved with Benders decomposition in \citet{mardan} (supply chain network design) and \citet{PTG20} (stochastic facility location).
+In the context of bi-objective multi-stage stochastic programming, \citet{dowson2022} describe a bi-objective Benders decomposition approach that iteratively performs iterations of a weighted-sum, single-objective Benders approach.
+The weighting that is used in both the master and the subproblem is updated iteratively akin to the parametric simplex method, thus identifying efficient solutions of the current master problem.
+It should be noted that several sweeps of the full efficient set (i.e.~across all possible weights) are required until there is no change in the set of non-dominated points.
+It is also assumed that the subproblem is always feasible.
+Benders decomposition is used to solve $\varepsilon$-constraint problems in: \citet{KA93} (electrical power distribution), \citet{attari2018} (stochastic optimisation model for blood collection and testing), and \citet{momeni2022} (coordinating trucks and drones to monitor forests for bushfires).

 Some researchers have integrated the concept of column generation into the steps of the bi-objective parametric simplex method. \citet{RMES12} describe how the entering variable selection in the bi-objective parametric simplex method can be reformulated as a column generation subproblem for \glspl{BLP}. \citet{MRE15} extend this research to perform Dantzig-Wolfe decomposition by considering multiple subproblems, one for each commodity of a bi-objective multi-commodity network flow problem.